jamiemasaki/NotificationCenter/README.md

 - Detects your location automatically using your WiFi network's IP address range
 - Filters notifications by location — only work apps at university, everything at home
 - Shows notifications on a 128x64 OLED display with app name and message preview
-- Lights an RGB LED in a different color for each location (green = home, purple = university, blue = travel)
+- Lights an RGB LED in a different color for each location
 - Plays a two-tone buzzer alert for allowed notifications
 - Displays a running count of unread notifications per app
 - Resets counts with a physical button press